retypeapp/retype/README.md

 #### :icon-shield-check: It just works

-Retype has been built to be easy to use and should _"just work"_ out-of-the-box without any special configuration or troublesome setup.
+Retype has been built to be easy to use and should **_just work_** out-of-the-box without any special configuration or troublesome setup.

 #### :icon-zap: Lightning fast